argilla-io/argilla/argilla/docs/how_to_guides/index.md

     ---

-    Learn how Argilla webhooks are implented under the hood and the structure of the different events.
+    Learn how Argilla webhooks are implemented under the hood and the structure of the different events.

     [:octicons-arrow-right-24: How-to guide](webhooks_internals.md)